 But what does that mean?
 Well, it means that knowing something logically, rationally, cognitively etc. does not necessarily equate to knowing it emotionally!
-For example, someone with a fear of spiders (arachnophobia), as an adult they fully understand it is illogical, they know this tiny little 8 legged creature won't hurt them (unless you live in a country where they can).
+For example, someone with a fear of spiders (arachnophobia), as an adult they fully understand it is illogical and irrational and they know this tiny little 8 legged creature won't hurt them (unless you live in a country where they can of course).
 So, armed with all the logical, rational and intellectual knowledge that the spider won't hurt them, they should be able to manage their emotions, right?
 Well, it rarely works out that way.
-When confronted with a spider, its web or merely the mention of one . . . but they can't.
+When confronted with a spider, its web or merely the mention of one . . . but the facts are; they can't!
 As soon as they hear or see anything related to a spider, they go into a full phobic response, logic, reasoning and/or intelligence etc.; they are right out of the window!
-Truth be known, logic rarely cuts it with emotion and that is because evolutionarily speaking, we are first and foremost emotional beings, cognition came much much later!
+Truth be known, logic rarely cuts it with emotion and that is simply because, evolutionarily speaking, we are first and foremost emotional beings, cognition came much much later!

 I continually find that clients that present with depression, at any level, are struggling with the vagueness of their life and its meaning for them.
 Life is often ambiguous, in that we don’t really have the answers for most of life’s most challenging questions and this can leave anyone a little dizzy thinking about it, let alone looking for answers to give meaning to their existence.
 However, the real value in life is in its simplicity; I guess this is why someone came up with the KISS principle: Keep it, simple sweetie!